 CANSFORD LABS

-How does external contamination affect the results of a hair drug test?
+How does external contamination affect the results of hair drug tests?

 For drug users, the prospect of an upcoming hair test can lead to some questionable reactions.
 While some will quietly – but reluctantly – accept their fate, others believe that they can circumvent the system by bleaching their hair, wearing a wig or shaving their head.